-- Expository Theme Tune: The theme song explains the premise of the Princess Warriors dual lives, though not much else.
+- Expository Theme Tune: The theme song explains the premise of the Princess Fighters' dual lives, though not much else.

-- Five-Token Band: Sailor Jupiter was black, Sailor Mercury was a Wheelchair user and had long red hair, and Sailor Venus was depicted with dark hair and has been speculated to have been a Latina.
+- Five-Token Band: Sailor Jupiter was black, Sailor Mercury was wheelchair-bound and had long red hair, and Sailor Venus was depicted with dark hair and has been speculated to have been a Latina.
 Ironically, perhaps, only one – who appears to be Sailor Mars – was Asian.

 - Nice Hat: Several girls showed off their fancy hats at roughly 1:30 in the video.

-- Race Lift: As per typical '90s kids shows, the cast were more diverse than the all-Japanese Sailor Senshi.
+- Race Lift: The cast were more diverse in this version compared to the original all-Japanese Sailor Senshi.
 Luna also gets a "Cat Breed Lift", going from a black shorthair to a white longhair.

 - Real Men Wear Pink: While Tuxedo Mask has not been uncovered in any of the cels and is never mentioned in the leaked script, Prince "Darian" features prominently in the pilot script and his outfit is liberally accented with pink now.